nvidia-riva/tutorials/deploy-aks.md

     ```

- 2. Create the AKS cluster, It will take some time as it will spin nodes and setup master in backend.
+ 2. Create the AKS cluster.
+This will take some time as it will spin nodes and setup master in backend.

     ```bash
     az aks create  --resource-group  ${AKS_RESOURCE_GROUP}  --name ${AKS_CLUSTER_NAME}  --node-count 1 --generate-ssh-keys
     ```

-3. Once the cluster creation is complete, Let's pull the cluster config to local machine so that kubectl can connect to the cluster:
+3. After the cluster creation is complete, pull the cluster config to the local machine so that `kubectl` can connect to the cluster:

     ```bash
     az aks get-credentials --resource-group ${AKS_RESOURCE_GROUP}  --name ${AKS_CLUSTER_NAME} --admin
     ```

-4. Verify if we are able to connect cluster using kubectl, you should see nodes & pods should be running.
+4. Verify if you are able to connect to the cluster using `kubectl`.
+You should see nodes and pods running.

     ```bash
     kubectl get nodes
     kubectl get po -A
     ```

-5. Create the 3 nodepools for GPU workers, Loadbalancers & Clients:
+5. Create the three node pools for GPU workers, load balancers, and clients:

       - **GPU LINUX WORKERS:**

         ```bash
         az aks nodepool add --name rivaserver --resource-group ${AKS_RESOURCE_GROUP} --cluster-name ${AKS_CLUSTER_NAME} --node-vm-size Standard_NC8as_T4_v3 --node-count 1 --labels role=workers
         ```
-      - **CPU LINUX LOADBALANCERS:**
+      - **CPU LINUX LOAD BALANCERS:**

         ```bash
         az aks nodepool add --name loadbalancer --resource-group ${AKS_RESOURCE_GROUP} --cluster-name ${AKS_CLUSTER_NAME} --node-vm-size Standard_D4s_v3 --node-count 1 --labels role=loadbalancers